Well, it’s time for another Character Studies! This time we have “Beliefs, Ideals, and Morals” for the subject. It’s a fun one.

 - What are your thoughts on balloons?

-Useful things, hazardous to toddlers when popped.
+Useless things, hazardous to toddlers when popped.

 - What happens, do you think, when you die?

-Heaven or hell.
+Heaven or Hell.
 There is no other option.

 - Are you afraid of dying?

 No. You see, I chose the former (^).